Supported Formats

 shell

-The upstream prefix (node_distributions) ensures files from Node.js don't collide with files from other upstreams, even if they share identical file paths.
+The upstream prefix is what guarantees files from different upstreams never collide, even if they share identical paths.

 Upstream Priority